Connect with others who understand.

 What Is the Prognosis for Lymphoma?
 Can It Be Cured?

 Many people diagnosed with aggressive lymphoma achieve complete remission and are even cured.
-Some indolent lymphomas, like CLL/SLL, are not curable but can be managed like a chronic illness.
-More effective treatments for lymphoma and other blood cancers have increased survival rates and rates of remission over the last decade.
+Some indolent lymphomas, like CLL/SLL, are not curable but can be managed like a long-term illness.
+More effective treatments for lymphoma and other blood cancers have increased survival rates and rates of remission over the past decade.

 References